observablehq/plot/README.md

 See also the [hexgrid](#hexgrid) mark.

-### Custom scale-aware transsforms
+### Custom scale-aware transforms

-When its *options* have an *initialize* property, the initialize function is called after the data has been faceted and scaled; it receives as inputs the index of the elements to layout, the scales descriptors, the values (the scaled channels as a key: array object), the dimensions, and the mark as this.
-It must return the index, values, and the channels that need to be scaled in a second pass.
+When its *options* have an *initialize* property, the initialize function is called after the scales have been computed.
+It receives as inputs the (possibly transformed) data array, the index of elements of this array that belong to each facet, the input channels (as a key: array object), the scales, and the dimensions, with the mark as this.
+It must return the data, index, and the channels that need to be scaled in a second pass.

 ## Curves